evilusean/Pysean/OCR/Book-Scanner/readme.md

 ## Usage

-1. Take photos of your book spines and save them in a directory
+1. Take photos of your bookshelves (you can include multiple books in each photo)
 2. Run the script:
 ```bash
 python book_scanner.py
 ```
 3. When prompted, enter the full path to the directory containing your book images
-4. The script will process all images and save the results to a CSV file
+4. The script will process all images and save the results to a text file

 ## Supported Image Formats
 - JPG/JPEG